SAVRY

 Features and benefits

-• Based on the structured professional judgment (SPJ) model, the SAVRY helps you structure an assessment so that important factors will be emphasized when you formulate a final professional judgment about a youth’s level of risk.
+• Based on the structured professional judgment (SPJ) model or guided clinical assessment, the SAVRY helps you structure an assessment so that important factors will be emphasized when you formulate a final professional judgment about a youth’s level of risk.

 • Addresses the primary domains of known risk and protective factors and provides clear operational definitions.
 Risk and protective factors are based on their relationship to adolescents—not to children or adults.